webnuts/post_json/README.md

           self.create_dynamic_index_milliseconds_threshold = 75
         end

+        # Or you can do:

+        PostJson::Collection["people"].create_dynamic_index_milliseconds_threshold = 75

-    Now indexes are only created if queries are slower than 75 milliseconds.
+        # Now indexes are only created if queries are slower than 75 milliseconds.

 You might already know this about User Interfaces, but it is usual considered good practice if auto-complete responses are served to the user within 100 milliseconds.
 Other results are usual okay within 500 milliseconds.
 So leave room for application processing and network delay.